Travel FAQ

 A per diem is a maximum daily reimbursement set by the government.
 Depending on where you are traveling and the time of year, the per diem may vary.
 Knowing the per diem associated with your travel destination is a helpful way to estimate your costs when filling out the Request Form.
 When seeking reimbursement after traveling, you can simply request the per diem instead of providing receipts.

-Please note that UGA only reimburses meal per diems at a rate of 75% on travel days for trips outside the state of Georgia.
+Please note that UGA only reimburses meal per diems at a rate of 75% on the first and last day of travel.
 (If you fly to a conference on Wednesday and return Friday, Thursday would be the only day for which you could claim 100% meal per diem reimbursement.)
-Here is another break down of meal per diems that explicitly states the 75% rate per meal.
+Here is another breakdown of meal per diems that explicitly states the 75% rate per meal.

 There is also a per diem for incidental expenses (IE), but UGA only reimburses incidental expenses when travel is international.